 According to the old Christmas song “Deck the Halls,” this “’tis the season to be jolly.”
 But when many youth leaders start trying to put together a youth event around Christmas, the jolly quickly turns to “OH GOLLY” when looking for a good game or fun activity.
-Well, help is here because I have a file folder (a real file folder not one on the computer) just packed with great Christmas games I have used over the past 30 years.
+Well, help is here because I have a file folder (a real file folder not one on the computer) just packed with great Christmas youth group games I have used over the past 30 years.
 I have pulled out four of my favorites that are guaranteed to add that extra sparkle to your fellowship or get together.
 Here are four favorites I have had great success with over the years.

 Christmas Youth Group Games